 Outstanding Student Clinician Award

-SSCP will be accepting nominations for the Outstanding SSCP Student Clinician Award starting February 2024.
+SSCP is accepting nominations for the Outstanding SSCP Student Clinician Award.
 This award is intended to recognize outstanding graduate students who are providing exceptional contributions to the field of clinical psychology through their clinical work.
-SSCP encourages candidates from all underrepresented groups to apply.
-Winners will be selected based upon his/her interest, dedication, and exceptional performance in clinical work (see below for examples).
+SSCP encourages candidates from all underrepresented and minority groups to apply.
+Winners will be selected based upon their interest, dedication, and exceptional performance in clinical work (see below for examples).
 Selected students will be featured in the Outstanding SSCP Student section of the SSCP Newsletter and receive a $250 monetary award.
+For questions, please email sscpstudent@gmail.com

-Applications must be received by March 1, 2024.
-Notification of awards will be made in April 2024.
+Applications must be received by March 1, 2025 at 11:59 P.M.
+PST.
+Notification of awards will be made in April.

 Eligibility: Only graduate students (including students on internship) will be considered for this round of nominations.
 Graduate students must be student members of SSCP.
 The annual student membership fee in SSCP is $15.
 The membership application form can be downloaded or submitted on-line at: http://sscpweb.org/Membership